Experience Berkeley Program

-If you have any questions or would like to learn more about the Experience Berkeley program, please contact us at EB@stileshall.org.
+If you have any questions or would like to learn more about the Experience Berkeley program, please contact Itcelia@stileshall.org.

 - Attend 1-on-1 and group check-ins hosted by your program mentor.
-Individual and group interactions will take place on a monthly basis, virtually via Google Meet and Zoom, and are scheduled around the availability of the program participants.
+Individual and group interactions will take place every month, virtually via Google Meet and Zoom, and are scheduled around the availability of the program participants.

-- Participants will receive 1-on-1 support with their entire UC Application, including their UC PIQs (Personal Statements), from June 2022-December 2022.
+- Participants will receive 1-on-1 support with their entire UC Application, including their UC PIQs (Personal Statements), from June 2024 to December 2024.

-- Program participants will receive 1-on-1 support throughout their college acceptance and admissions decisions process.
+- Program participants will receive 1-on-1 support throughout their college acceptance and admissions decision process.
 (Jan.
-2023 – May 2023)
+2025 – May 2025)

 - Must self-identify as Black, Latinx, and/or Native/Indigenous

 - Must be a rising senior (a high school junior who will be entering their senior year in Fall 2024)

 - Must currently a high school in California